ccphan/ccphan.github.io/source/_posts/2014-09-04-linking-to-internal-posts-in-octopress.markdown

 date: 2014-09-04 19:09:31 +0900
 comments: true
 categories: [Octopress]
-description: Linking to internal with posts with post_url in Octopress
+description: Linking to internal posts with post_url in Octopress
 keywords: Octopress
 ---
 You can use the `post_url` to link to your internal posts: